-HE following short Genealogy of the Family of Baird has been printed for the first time, from a manuscript written by William Baird, Esquire of Auchmedden, the last male representative of a family which, for several generations, filled the office of Lieutenant and Sheriff-Principal of the County of Banff, and for many years exercised considerable influence in the North of

-Scotland, particularly during the troublous reigns of the two Charles's.-(Spalding's Memorials.)
+The following short Genealogy of the Family of Baird has been printed for the first time, from a manuscript written by William Baird, Esquire of Auchmedden, the last male representative of a family which, for several generations, filled the office of Lieutenant and Sheriff-Principal of the County of Banff, and for many years exercised considerable influence in the North of Scotland, particularly during the troublous reigns of the two Charles's.-(Spalding's Memorials.)

-Mr. Baird was the eldest son of William Baird of Auchmedden, and Mary, daughter of Robert Gordon, of Straloch or Pitlurg, and was born at Auchmedden about the year 1701.
-From some manuscripts of his which still remain, particularly a translation from the Greek of Thucydides, he appears to have had a taste for literary as well as genealogical and antiquarian pursuits, and to have been a gentleman of considerable accomplishments.
-He was the early patron of James Ferguson, the celebrated mechanist and astronomer, who mentions him in flattering In the prefix to his Select Mechanical Exercises, terms in his Autobiography.
-Mr. Ferguson says:-"Lady Dipple 1 had been but a few weeks there (at Durn) when William Baird, Esquire of Auchmedden, came on a visit.
+Mr Baird was the eldest son of William Baird, of Auchmedden, and Mary, daughter of Robert Gordon, of Straloch or Pitlurg, and was born at Auchmedden about the year 1701.
+From some manuscripts of his which still remain, particularly a translation from the Greek of Thucydides, he appears to have had a taste for literary as well genealogical and antiquarian pursuits, and to have been a gentleman of considerable accomplishments.
+He was the early patron of James Ferguson, the celebrated mcchanist and astronomer, who mentions him in flattering terms in his Autobiography.
+In the prefix to his Select Mechanical Exercises, Mr Ferguson says:-"Lady Dipple had been but a few weeks there (at Durn) when William Baird, Esquire of Auchmedden, came on a visit.
 He was the husband of one of that Lady's daughters, and I found him to be very ingenious and communicative.
 He invited me to go to his house and stay some time with him, telling me that I should have free access to his library, which was a very large one, and that he would furnish me with all sorts of implements for drawing.
-I went thither, and stayed about eight months, but was much disappointed in finding no books of astronomy in his library except what was in the two volumes of Harris's Lexicon Technicum, although there were many books on geography Several of those indeed were in Latin, and more in French, and other sciences. which being languages I did not understand, I had recourse to him for what
+I went thither, and stayed about eight months, but was much disappointed in finding no books of astronomy in his library except what was in the two volumes of Harris's Lexicon Technicum, although there were many books on geography and other sciences.
+Several of those indeed were in Latin, and more in French, which being languages I did not understand, I had recourse to him for what I wanted to know of these subjects, which he cheerfully read to me; and it was as easy for him to read English from a Greek, Latin, or French book, as from an English one.
+He furnished me with pencils and Indian ink, shewing me how to draw with them; and iv PREFACE.

-1 Lady Dipple was the youngest daughter of Sir William Dunbar, of Durn.
+^{} Lady Dipple was the youngest daughter of Sir William Dunbar, of Durn.

-I wanted to know of these subjects, which he cheerfully read to me; and it was as easy for him to read English from a Greek, Latin, or French book, as from an English one.
-He furnished me with pencils and Indian ink, showing me how to draw with them; and although he had an indifferent hand at that work, yet he was a very acute judge, and consequently a very fit person for showing me how to correct my own work.
+although he had an indifferent hand at that work, yet he was a very acute judge, and consequently a very fit person for shewing me how to correct my own work.
 He was the first who ever sat to me for a picture, and I found it was much easier to draw from the life than from any picture whatever, as nature was more striking than any imitation of it."

-Mr. Baird married Anne Duff, eldest daughter of William Duff, of Dipple, and sister of William, first Earl of Fife, by whom he had a numerous family, none of whose descendants now remain, with the exception of those of his youngest daughter, Henrietta, who married Mr. Francis Fraser, of Findrack, in the County of Aberdeen.
+Mr Baird married Anne Duff, eldest daughter of William Duff, of Dipple, and sister of William, first Earl of Fife, by whom he had a numerous family, none of whose descendants now remain, with the exception of those of his youngest daughter, Henrietta, who married Mr Francis Fraser, of Findrack, in the County of Aberdeen.